Configuring Multiple Displays in Windows

 • To access the display settings tool, right click anywhere on the desktop to open an options menu.
 From this menu, select "Display Settings."

 • The display settings window shows information about your current display configuration.
-The screenshots below show and example of an extended desktop configuration (left) as well as a duplicated desktop (right).
+The screenshots below show an example of an extended desktop configuration (left) as well as a duplicated desktop (right).

 Ways to rearrage your displayCombining display views.